 Can the risk from fluoroscopic studies be lessened while still obtaining diagnostic studies?

-Having a clear understanding of the patient’s problems and goals of the study is important, and providing a detailed history to the radiologist is very important to achieve this goal.
-It is also very important to limit fluoroscopic time in general and use of magnification mode in particular; careful collimation to the area of interest and appropriate shielding, bringing the x-ray source as close as possible to the image intensifier, matching tube output (kVp and mAs) to the size of the child, utilizing grid- controlled pulsed digital fluoroscopic equipment with adjustable frame speeds and half dose key as well as last image hold and capture capability are also important measures to optimize the examination.
+Having a clear understanding of the patient’s problems and goals of the study is important; providing a detailed relevant history to the radiologist is very important to achieve this goal.
+It is also very important to limit fluoroscopic time in general and use of magnification mode in particular; careful collimation to the area of interest and appropriate shielding, bringing the patient as close as possible to the image intensifier, matching tube output (kVp and mAs) to the size of the child, utilizing grid- controlled pulsed digital fluoroscopic equipment with adjustable frame speeds and half dose key as well as last image hold and capture capability are also important measures to optimize the examination.

 While there may be intrinsic variability dependent upon equipment manufacturer and institution, there are a number of published suggested techniques that facilities can use that provide substantial dose savings.
 Work with a physicist is very important in the appropriate set-up of fluoroscopic equipment, particularly its adaptation to optimal pediatric imaging

 Should I not request fluoroscopic studies in my pediatric patients?